Cheap flights to United Kingdom

-The Union Jack, the Queen and lively pubs are among some of the reason to book a flight to the UK.
+The Union Jack, the Queen and lively pubs are among some of the quintessential images that portray the UK.
 But beyond these clichés is a country with great history and some of the most wonderfully diverse landscapes on the planet.
-Made up of England, Scotland, Wales and Northern Ireland travelers thinking of booking a flight to the UK could find it hard to choose just one place to visit.
+Made up of England, Scotland, Wales and Northern Ireland travelers thinking of a trip to the UK could find it hard to choose just one place to visit.
 The obvious choice might be England and its thriving capital London or the seaside town of Brighton and the picturesque villages of Cornwall.
-Those in search of a little more adventure or an active holiday should head to Wales where its mountainous terrain and hiking trails will keep even the most jaded adventurer agape.
+Those in search of a little more adventure or an active vacation should head to Wales where its mountainous terrain and hiking trails will keep even the most jaded adventurer agape.

-The cities of Scotland, particularly Edinburgh and Glasgow, are always popular with travelers booking flights to the UK.
+The cities of Scotland, particularly Edinburgh and Glasgow, are always popular with travelers to the UK.
 But venture further north to Perthshire and the Grampian hills of Angus to get a taste of the rich Scottish countryside.
-The counties of Northern Ireland offer visitors traveling to the UK a range of activities including fishing, and rock climbing in Down or strolling through acres of apple orchards in Armagh.
-For a brilliant time, book a flight to the UK.
+The counties of Northern Ireland offer visitors traveling to the UK a range of activities including fishing, and rock climbing in County Down or strolling through acres of apple orchards in Armagh.

 United Kingdom climate

-The United Kingdom has a generally mild climate that varies by region.
-Wales gets more rain and Scotland and northern England get snow in the winter.
-The south gets most of the mild, dry weather and a majority of the sunny days.
+The United Kingdom has a generally mild climate.
+Wales gets most of the rain and Scotland and northern England has the most snow in the winter.
+The south experiences most of the mild, dry weather and the vast majority of sunny days.

 Best Time to Fly to United Kingdom

-The UK is a year-round destination and flights to the UK are always packed with travelers eager to explore the country's main attractions.
-Peak summer months are busiest, especially in London, and the major tourist centers.
+The UK is a year-round destination and travelers are eager to explore the country's main attractions.
+Peak summer months are busiest, especially in London, and the major tourist centres.
 Summer (June to August) temperatures range between 57 and 86 degrees Fahrenheit and the rainfall varies dramatically every year.

-Spring (March to May) and Autumn (September to November) can be great times to visit.
-The tourist season is just gearing up (or gearing down) so cheap flights to the UK can be found, and the weather can be sunny and warm.
+Spring (March to May) and fall (September to November) can be great times to visit.
+The tourist season is just gearing up (or gearing down) and the weather can be sunny and warm.
 May and September, in particular, can enjoy very good weather.

 Getting around United Kingdom

-Train service is decent, if expensive.
 In London, the underground rail is very comprehensive and covers most of the city.
-Buy an Oyster card to get around more cheaply.
-Buying a ticket at the station is much more expensive than using the card - £1.50 for a zone 1 ticket as opposed to £4 at the station.
+Buy an Oyster card at any Tube station to get around more cheaply.
+Buying a ticket at the station is much more expensive than using the card.
 There are trams in several cities including Manchester and Sheffield.
 Croydon has a Tramlink and Blackpool, the resort town in Lancashire, has the UK’s only remaining “traditional” tramway.

-The National Express bus service is an economical way to get around the UK and it offers a very good service.
+There are several bus companies providing a more economical way to get around the UK and offer a very good service.
 London buses are fast and regular, linking up the capital day and night.
 There are good bus services in other cities around England, Scotland, Wales and Northern Ireland.
 The Postbus is a nationwide service of more than 200 routes, mostly in remote areas.

 United Kingdom Travel Information

 - The UK has a proud theater tradition.
 London's West End is the largest theater district in the world.
 The reconstructed Shakespeare's Globe on London's Bankside has exhibits, educational programs, and, of course, an annual season that runs from May to October.
 In Shakespeare’s Day, the cheap areas of the theater were filled by "groundlings", theater-goers who had paid one penny to watch the performance.
 These tickets now can be purchased for a cheap price and are a great alternative if you don’t mind standing.
-Outside London, the Minack Theatre, an open-air theatre in Cornwall is celebrating its 75th anniversary season with a performance of The Tempest, the play for which the theater was created.
+Outside London, the Minack Theatre, an open-air theater in Cornwall is celebrating its 75th anniversary season with a performance of The Tempest, the play for which the theater was created.

 - Follow the Ridgeway National Trail from Avebury, a stone circle about 5,000 years older than Stonehenge.
 Unlike Stonehenge, you can wander among the stones.
 Close to Avebury are the white horses – five large white horses - cut into the chalk downs.
 The Cerne Giant, in Dorset, is another giant chalk figure.
 Beside the sea in Cornwall is Tintagel Castle, said to be King Arthur’s birthplace.